Exercise Talisman Sabre: Annual exercises

-Talisman Saber 2005 was the inaugural exercise in this series, conducted 12–27 June 2005, in Shoalwater Bay, Rockhampton, Townsville, and the Coral Sea, with 16,000 US and Australian troops.
+Talisman Sabre 2005 was the inaugural exercise in this series, conducted 12–27 June 2005, in Shoalwater Bay, Rockhampton, Townsville, and the Coral Sea, with 16,000 US and Australian troops.
 Planning for the exercises began in early 2003, and the exercise was meant to combine elements from previous exercises Tandem Thrust, Kingfisher, and Crocodile.
-During the exercise, U.S. Pacific Command and Australian Defence Force Joint Operations Command jointly executed more than 25 landing craft, air cushion (LCAC) trips and more than 1,300 Australian S-70A Blackhawk and MH-60S Knight Hawk landings and takeoffs.
+During the exercise, US Pacific Command and Australian Defence Force Joint Operations Command jointly executed more than 25 landing craft, air cushion (LCAC) trips and more than 1,300 Australian S-70A Blackhawk and MH-60S Knight Hawk landings and takeoffs.

-Talisman Sabre 2007 involved 26,000 US and Australian troops over 10 June – 25 July.
+Talisman Sabre 2007 involved 26,000 US and Australian troops from 10 June to 25 July.
 The exercise primarily took place at Shoalwater Bay, the Townsville Field Training Area, and the Bradshaw Field Training Area in central Queensland and in the Northern Territory.
 The exercise also involved the use of civilian airports including Sydney and Brisbane, and RAAF Base Amberley.
 A focal point of the exercises was a joint amphibious landing that involved the launch of more than 2,500 personnel from six ships early on 20 June.

-Talisman Saber 2009 was conducted 6–25 July 2009, with 10,000 Australian land and naval forces and 20,000 U.S. troops.
+Talisman Sabre 2009 was conducted 6–25 July 2009, with 10,000 Australian land and naval forces and 20,000 US troops.
 The exercise was led by the United States and was conducted primarily at Shoalwater Bay and the Townsville Field Training Area.
 It involved various amphibious assault exercises and ship defense exercises.

 Talisman Sabre 2011 was conducted in July 2011 and was led by Australian forces.
 It incorporated "combined Special Forces operations, parachute drops, amphibious (marine) landings, land force maneuvers, urban and air operations and the coordinated firing of live ammunition."

-Talisman Saber 2013 saw MV-22s deployed to Australia for the first time.
+Talisman Sabre 2013 saw MV-22s deployed to Australia for the first time.
 Involved approximately 21,000 US and 7,000 AUS personnel with Carrier Strike Group Five, Expeditionary Strike Group Seven, Royal Australian Navy, Royal Australian Air Force, and the Spanish oiler Cantabria.

 Talisman Sabre 2015 was conducted over 20 days from early to mid-July 2015 and involved up to 30,000 US and Australian troops.
 It was the largest combined military exercise undertaken by the Australian Defence Force (ADF).
 Defense forces from New Zealand (500 personnel) and Japan (40 personnel) joined the exercise for the first time this year.